ai-cfia/.github/profile/README.md

   1. Align with Organization Initiatives and Mandates
   2. Leverage existing structures and capabilities
   3. Augment business processes and decision-making capabilities
-  4. AI to augment human performance
-  5. Enhance and develop new product offering
+  4. Enhance and develop new product offering
-  6. AI where appropriate and use responsibly
+  5. AI where appropriate and use responsibly

 ### Responsible AI Principles